 - Portland Youth Philharmonic Association, Board of Director

 - Multnomah County “Bail-Out List” for Probate/Protective Proceedings, Volunteer

 - Oregon Law Commission Probate Modernization Work Group, Interested Person

 Deanna is the proud mom of two daughters, Kailie and Samantha.
 In her free time, Deanna enjoys spending time with her family and participating in the sports of alpine skiing, golf and running half-marathons with her husband.

 Co-author, “Brawl in the Family – Reducing Family Disputes After the Death of a Parent”, OSCPA Magazine (Winter 2020)

 Co-author, “I Know the Trust Says “Irrevocable,” But “It Ain’t Necessarily So”, The Accountant (October/November 2016)

 Co-author, The “Bare Bones” of Distributions Under Oregon Probate Law and Federal Income Tax Law, The Accountant (November/December 2012)

-Co-presenter, ROBbing Peter to Pay Paul: Using Self-Directed Retirement Plans to Start a Business or Buy Real Estate, Buckley Law Lunch On Your Lawyer (February 2014)
+“Robbing Peter to Pay Paul: Using Self-Directed Retirement Plans to Start a Business or Buy Real Estate”

 “I would also like to take a moment to say THANK YOU!
 I appreciate everything you both have done to make sure I had all details worked out.
 It makes me feel so much more comfortable knowing I had the guidance of two of the best attorneys anywhere!”